 All students must be in regular attendance to be eligible for promotion/graduation.
 A student who is not in regular attendance may not be offered a position in the school in the next term.
 Only students with 95% attendance are eligible for First Class Diplomas.
 A student with poorer attendance will be awarded a lesser class of Diploma.

 All grade 11 students must sit the TOEFL examination in May.
-All grade 11-12 students must sit the SAT Reasoning in January and the SAT Subject Tests in June.
-Therefore, in addition to all of the required school credits, all graduating students must have TOEFL and SAT scores.
+All grade 11-12 students must sit the SAT Reasoning in January and AP exams in May and/or the SAT Subject Tests in June.
+Therefore, in addition to all of the required school credits, all graduating students must have TOEFL, and AP/SAT scores.

 Concordia will recognize successful course work done by students in licensed schools in other countries.
 Transferring students must complete at least one academic year at Concordia to graduate from the school with a high school diploma.